auth0/docs/android-tutorial.md

 ##Before you start

-1. You will need an Android development environment.
+1. You will need an Android development environment (Eclipse or Android Studio).
 2. We also assume you have some connection enabled in your Auth0 account.
 If you haven't done so, this [tutorial](enable-simple-connection) shows how to do it.
 3. [Get the sample](https://github.com/auth0/Auth0-Android-Sample).